 What is Kung Fu?

 First and foremost: Kung Fu is not a style of Martial Arts.
-Most English-speakers use the term to mean Chinese Martial Arts or CMA or `a bit more specific, Traditional Chinese Martial Arts or TCMA.
+Most English-speakers use the term to mean Chinese Martial Arts or CMA or Traditional Chinese Martial Arts (TCMA).

-This helps to distiguish it from other Martial Art systems like Karate, Tae Kwon Do, JuJitsu, etc. However it actually says very little, other than a slight reference to the martial art system’s country of origin.
-Like the other martial arts mentioned, there are actually many different styles of Kung Fu, like ours, Northern Shaolin.
+Although this does indeed help distinguish it from other Martial Art systems like Karate, Tae Kwon Do, Jujitsu, etc., it says very little, other than a slight reference to the martial art system’s country of origin.
+Just as with most martial arts systems, there are actually many different styles of Kung Fu, like ours, Northern Shaolin.

-And oddly enough, the term “Kung Fu” is the romanized version of the Chinese term 功 夫, and refers to any discipline or skill achieved through hard work and practice, not necessarily martial arts.
+And oddly enough, the term “Kung Fu” is the Romanized version of the Chinese word 功 夫, and refers to any discipline or skill achieved through hard work and practice, not necessarily martial arts.

 Kung Fu: An Atlanta Tradition

 Unlike many other martial arts schools, we specialize in Adult Kung Fu classes, and Teens are also welcome.

 All classes are Teens and Adult Martial Arts Classes, with varying ages all together in one group.

-Teens and Adults, Ages 15 – 40 is what we consider to be the sweet spot.
+Teens and Adults, Ages 15 – 40, are what we consider to be the sweet spot.

-That being said, every individual is unique and the final decision is up to Sifu.
+Every individual is unique – the final decision is up to Sifu.

 We’ve seen youngsters come in and grow through their Kung Fu training.
 So why not give it a shot?
-Try a class today!
+Because you truly deserve this opportunity!

-In a buy-your-belt type of school, how on Earth is that suppose to happen?
+In a buy-your-belt type of martial arts school, how does that happen?

 As you may have guessed, it won’t.
 And we do not foster that type of environment.

-We break things down into minute detail – lengthen the spine, pivot on the heel of the foot, coordinate breath with movement, alignment of the joints – and so much more.
+Additionally, we break things down into minute detail – lengthen the spine, pivot on the heel of the foot, coordinate breath with movement, align the joints – and so much more.

 We work on Anatomical Intelligence or Body Awareness through direct experience, creating experiential wisdom.
-How to strengthen this part of the body, how to use gravity plus xyz muscles to develop power and so on.
+How to strengthen this part of the body, use gravity plus XYZ muscles to develop power, and so on.